hyperledger/fabric-private-chaincode/README.md

 There are two different ways to develop Fabric Private Chaincode.

 ### Option 1: Using the Docker-based FPC Development Environment
-Using our preconfigured Docker container development environment or setting up your local system with all required software dependencies to build and develop chaincode locally.
+Using our preconfigured Docker container development environment.
 [Option 1](docs/setup-option1.md)

 ### Option 2: Setting up your system to do local development